Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Distributional Uncertainty

-where $L(\theta,\bullet)$ is a Borel-measurable loss function and $\Omega$ is an open subset of $\mathbb{R}^d$.
-These estimators include maximum likelihood estimators with $L(\theta,D) = - \log p_\theta(D)$.
 In classical statistical theory, uncertainty quantification is usually based on showing that the estimator is asymptotically Gaussian.
 Since we have a different two-stage sampling model, one has to verify that a similar approximation -- with a different variance formula -- still holds in our setting.

 First, we will discuss consistency.
 Instead of aiming for maximal generality, we will adapt a simple consistency proof from the literature.
 In particular, we will adapt the classical consistency result in \cite{van2000asymptotic}, Section 5.2.1.
 We expect that other consistency proofs can be adapted similarly.
 The main difference in the proof is that since the data is not i.i.d.\ from the target distribution we cannot directly rely on the law of large numbers.
-The proof can be found in Appendix~\ref{appendix:m-estim}. \begin{lemma}[Consistency of M-estimators] Consider the M-estimator $\hat \theta = \arg \min_{\theta \in \Omega} \frac{1}{n} \sum_{i=1}^n L(\theta,D_i^n)$ and the target $\theta^0 = \arg \min_{\theta \in \Omega} \mathbb{E}[L(\theta,D)]$, where $\Omega$ is a compact subset of $\mathbb{R}^d$.
+The proof can be found in Appendix~\ref{appendix:m-estim}. \begin{lemma}[Consistency of M-estimators] Consider the M-estimator and the target $\theta^0 = \arg \min_{\theta \in \Omega} \mathbb{E}[L(\theta,D)]$, where $\Omega$ is a compact subset of $\mathbb{R}^d$.
 Furthermore assume that $\theta \mapsto L(\theta,D)$ is continuous and that $ \inf_{ \| \theta - \theta' \|_2 \le \delta} L(\theta, D)$ is square-integrable under $\mathbb{P}$ for every $\delta$ and $\theta'$ and that $\inf_{\theta \in \Omega} L(\theta,D)$ is square integrable.
 We assume that $\mathbb{E}[ L(\theta,D)]$ has a unique minimum.
 Then,

 \end{lemma}